-- The Department of Healthcare and Family Services (HFS) goal was to implement the new assessment at the beginning of the state’s fiscal year which starts July 1, 2018.
+- The Department of Healthcare and Family Services (HFS) implemented the new assessment at the beginning of the state’s fiscal year, which started July 1, 2020.

 Why does it matter?

 - Illinois has some of the lowest Medicaid provider reimbursement rates in the nation.